The CanadaGAP® Program is owned and operated by a Canadian not-for-profit corporation, CanAgPlus. Incorporation occurred in 2012.

 Board of Directors

-The Board of Directors overseeing the CanadaGAP Program consists of representatives approved by the Canadian Horticultural Council, the Canadian Produce Marketing Association, and members at large.
+The Board of Directors overseeing the CanadaGAP Program consists of representatives from among producers, packers, repackers, wholesalers, brokers and other stakeholders.
 The Board is elected by members.

 The Board of Directors is responsible for ensuring the delivery of a food safety program for fresh fruits and vegetables that is: